Runframe

 commentstringNoReason for change (max 500 chars)

 Valid transitions are enforced server-side.
 Some transitions require a comment.
+Use the status value returned by incident read endpoints when sending a status transition.

 Acknowledge Incident